gbeckers/Darr/docs/tutorialarray.rst

     array([[1., 2., 3., ..., 97., 98., 99.],
            [0., 0., 0., ..., 0., 0., 0.]])

-If you intend to overwrite (part of) the data or append data (see below how to do this) you need to specify that and set the 'accesmode' argument to 'r+'.
+If you intend to overwrite (part of) the data or append or truncate the data (see below how to do this) you need to specify that and set the 'accesmode' argument to 'r+'.

 .. code:: python

     >>> a = darr.Array('data.darr', accessmode='r+')

+Any changes in the size of the array in the metadata (see below) will directly lead to changes on disk, including the documentation in the README.txt file.

 .. _creating: